 What could be better than free earnings for simply investing in your business?

 The next top 0% intro APR period card on our list is the Chase Ink Business Cash.
-Though its 0% intro APR period—at 12 months—doesn’t quite measure up to the Blue Business Plus’s 15-month 0% intro APR period, the Ink Cash offers a few perks that could potentially turn a blind eye to those three extra interest-free months.
+It has a long 0% intro APR period of 12 months and offers a few perks that really make a difference.

 The Ink Cash also delivers when it comes to sustained rewards:

 - For its top earning category, you’ll get 5% cash back for the first $25,000 you spend annually at office supply stores and on cell phone, landline, internet, and cable TV services.

 - For the Ink Cash’s middle tier of cash back rewards, you’ll earn 2% cash back for the first $25,000 you spend at gas stations and restaurants every year.

 - Outside of those categories and beyond their spending caps, you’ll earn an unlimited 1% cash back on every dollar you spend with the Ink Cash.

 All of these rewards, along with the second longest 0% intro APR period on the market, are available for no annual fee at all.